 The viaduct on a sultry Friday evening is booming with baby boomers.
 Most restaurants and bars are packed.
 Giraffe, the latest venture by everyone’s favourite Masterchef judge Simon Gault, is no exception.

 Three gorgeous but completely unexpected golden chandeliers hang in the vestibule of Rothko’s kitchen.
 Diners seated on the outside deck can spy them; it’s a testament to the eccentricity of this relative newcomer in the rural countryside that nothing is quite as it seems.
 Rothko is in Matakana, one of Auckland’s newest day-out destinations.

 There is scrupulous attention to detail at Hayes Common.
 It shows in the big things, like food, drinks and service.
-But also in all the other things that make a restaurant memorable: squeaky-clean premises, smart fit-out, fresh flowers on each table, handmade ceramic water pitchers, and staff who smile as they ferry plates and glasses.
-It shows that somebody cares.

 It’s good to have The Hunting Lodge open again.
 Those of us living in the north west of Auckland have been feeling the need for somewhere decent to dine for some time.
 There is of course the very popular Tasting Shed and a plethora of curry joints nearby but having another local option is welcome.

 K Road has been home to many a pop-up venture and one of the more recent ones, Cotto, which started up as a three-month fxture in the old 69 premises, has now become a permanent restaurant.